-We welcome the recognition in the new National Planning Policy Framework that professionally managed BTR as part of a mixed-tenure approach can deliver many more homes and we wish to enthusiastically support the implementation of this strategy.
+We welcome the recognition in the revised National Planning Policy Framework, published in December 2024, that professionally managed BTR as part of a mixed-tenure approach can deliver many more homes and we wish to enthusiastically support the implementation of this strategy.

-The Association for Rental Living has prepared a BTR Code of Practice, setting out standards of practice in terms of quality of accommodation, customer service, response to resident issues, communication and resident wellbeing as well as clear and fair terms of tenancy which is a further important step in creating and accelerating quality rental homes across the country.
+The Association for Rental Living has prepared a Rental Living Code of Practice and Customer Charter, setting out standards of practice in terms of quality of accommodation, customer service, response to resident issues, communication and resident wellbeing as well as clear and fair terms of tenancy which is a further important step in creating and accelerating quality rental homes across the country.

-We are supportive of measures to improve standards in the wider Private Rented Sector (PRS), including the abolition of Section 21, improved security for renters, and extension of the Decent Homes Standard and Awaab's Law to the PRS through the Government's Renters' Rights Bill.
-We are also supportive of the aims of Property Licensing schemes - namely to improve standards in the PRS, reduce antisocial behaviour, and aid Local Housing Authorities (LHAs) in identifying rogue landlords in their locale.
+We are supportive of the aims of Property Licensing schemes - namely to improve standards in the PRS, reduce antisocial behaviour, and aid Local Housing Authorities (LHAs) in identifying rogue landlords in their locale.